kyma-project/busola/docs/extensibility/form-widgets.md

 - **extraPaths** - an array of extra paths to fill in with the contents of the field.
 Each path can either be a period-separated string or an array of strings.
 - **placeholder** - specifies a short hint about the input field value.
-- **description** - a string that can be shown below the input field to guide the User how to fill in the input.
+- **inputInfo** - a string that can be shown below the input field to guide the User how to fill in the input.
 It defaults to `Name must consist of lowercase alphanumeric characters, can contain '-' and '.' (e.g.: 'my.name-1').`.
 To disable any suggestion, set this value to `null`.
-- **tooltip** - a string that will be displayed in a tooltip when hovering over a question mark icon, next to the input's label.
+- **description** - a string that will be displayed in a tooltip when hovering over a question mark icon, next to the input's label.

 #### Example